 BIOS 10140.
 Inquiry-based Exploration of Biology.
 100 Units.

-In this course students will be able to conduct their own research projects to experience how biologists frame questions and test hypotheses.
 This inquiry-based approach permits students to learn fundamental biological principles while carrying out scientific experiments and expanding our knowledge of living systems.
+Each course will focus on a different Grand Challenge question in biology.
+In this context, students will conduct their own research projects to experience how biologists frame questions and test hypotheses.
 Classes will take place in the lab, integrating lectures, discussions, and experiments in active sessions, thus eliminating the separation between theory and practice.
 Students will also have an opportunity to develop communication skills during the quarter, presenting their proposals and results to their peers and instructors.
 Each course instructor will focus their section on a different major problem in the biological sciences that will frame the students' research questions.

 Multiple sections of BIOS 10140 Inquiry-based Exploration of Biology are taught throughout the year.
 Sections are taught from a different perspective based upon the specialty of the instructor.
 Students should register for the section that best suits their interests based upon the descriptions below: